LehtiniemiJ/TieringUse/README.md

 Is a security feature (Windows 10->, Server 2016->) that helps to protect credentials over RDP.
 It works by redirecting Kerberos requests back to the device that is requiring the connection.
 The benefit is that the credentials never pass over network to the target device, thus if the targed device would be compromised the credentials cannot be dug out of the memory on that device.
 Enables SSO, Multihop RDP.

-Downside:
- - This prevents users from doing jump after jump with RDP
-Upside:
- - SSO-like signin, secure.

 ## Tiering
 From Truesec Materials: